 Guest Post by Tami Thayne and Camille Anderson

-As adults they may suffer from: Depression, Compulsive disorders, Impulsive disorders, Isolation, Inability to trust others, Inability to form close attachments, Inability to set limits, Poor judgment in relationships, Further exploitation in relationships, Deep sense of pervasive badness, Shame/ Guilt, Chaotic lifestyle, Sense of meaninglessness and purposelessness, Unexplainable terror and panic attacks, Phobias, Rage attacks, or Suicidal feelings and thoughts.
+Depression, compulsive disorders, impulsive disorders, isolation, inability to trust others, inability to form close attachments, inability to set limits, poor judgment in relationships, further exploitation in relationships, deep sense of pervasive badness, shame/ guilt, chaotic lifestyle, sense of meaninglessness and purposelessness, unexplainable terror and panic attacks, phobias, rage attacks, or suicidal feelings and thoughts.

 Good Boundaries can aid the victim in their recovery and healing process (Cloud & Townsend, 1992).

-Some examples of poor internal boundary conflicts are excesses in: Eating, Money, Time, Task completion, The tongue, Sexuality, and Substance abuse.
+You may show excess in: eating, money, time, task completion, the tongue, sexuality, and substance abuse.
 Learning self-boundaries is not easy but worth it.
 As we grow in self-boundaries we increase our self-trust and in turn trust others.
 However, we need to recognize safe people versus unsafe people (Whitfield, 1993).

-Essentials for Recovery Handle any distractions to recovery.
-Learn to live from true self.
-Learn about our feelings.
+In the growth process, it is easy to be distracted but learn to live with your true self.
+Learn about your feelings.
 Learn to grieve.
 Learn to tolerate emotional pain.
 Learn to set healthy boundaries and limits.
-Get our needs met.
-Experientially learn and know the difference between our True and false self.
-Work through core issues.
+Learn how to get your needs met.
 Learn that the core of our being is Love.
-Learn healthy and effective ways of expressing and setting boundaries by being assertive rather than aggressive (Whitfield, 1993).
+Learn healthy and effective ways of expressing and setting boundaries by being assertive rather than aggressive.
+(Whitfield, 1993)

 Another good post on boundaries: http://www.psychologytoday.com/blog/prescriptions-life/201311/7-ways-protect-your-energy-enforce-healthy-boundaries